-To identify our median employee, we prepared a list of Viatris employees throughout the world as of December 31, 2021.
 We chose base salary as our consistently applied compensation measure.
 We then calculated an annual base salary for each employee, annualizing pay for those employees who commenced work during 2021 and for any employees who were on leave for a portion of 2021.
 For hourly employees, we used a reasonable estimate of hours worked to determine annual base pay.
-Our median employee is located in India.
+Our median employee is located in India, which reflects the true global nature of our organization and the fact that we are a diversified company within our peer group whose employees participate in all aspects of bringing our products to market, from R&D to manufacturing.
+This diversification should be considered by readers who would compare our CEO Pay Ratio to those within our peer or industry group and reflects differences in pay demographics among those groups.
 Pay ratios may not be comparable because of different employee populations, geographic distribution of employees, compensation practices and companies may utilize different methodologies, exclusions, estimates, and assumptions in calculating their own pay ratios.